-Alabama counties to receive $98.4 million from 3M in Forever Chemicals settlement
+Alabama Counties to receive $98.4 million from 3M

 American multinational conglomerate corporation 3M has agreed to a $98.4 million settlement for contaminating Alabama’s Morgan County with “forever chemicals,” according to coverage in AL.com.
 The ball now lies in the court of Decatur, Morgan County, and Decatur Utilities officials to approve the proposed settlement.
 Governing bodies for Decatur and Morgan County will meet on October 25, 2021, to discuss the offer.